Optimized Fish Locomotion using Design-by-Morphing and Bayesian Optimization: Results Discussion

 To identify the contribution of different body segments to the work-in and energy recovery during an undulatory cycle, the body is divided into three distinct regions: anterior (0–30\% of body length), midbody (30–70\%), and posterior (70–100\%).
 The work-in and recovery contributions from each region are then analyzed over a complete undulation cycle.
 The relative proportions contributing to work-in and energy recovery across the three defined body regions for both the optimal and anguilliform profiles are presented in Fig.~\ref{fig:WorkDecomp}c using bar graphs.
 A detailed comparison of the regional energy dynamics reveals distinct performance characteristics across the three body segments.
 In the anterior region, the optimal profile performs less mechanical work on the surrounding fluid compared to the anguilliform profile, and although the corresponding energy recovery is also lower, the net energy balance is more favorable.
 It indicates that the optimal profile requires reduced mechanical effort to undulate its anterior portion.
-In the midbody region, both profiles exhibit similar levels of work-in.
-However, the anguilliform profile exhibits slightly higher energy recovery, highlighting more efficient energy exchange in this segment.
-In contrast, the posterior region of the optimal profile demonstrates a substantial increase in energy recovery relative to the anguilliform profile, despite only a marginal increase in work-in.
+In the midbody region, both profiles exhibit similar levels of energy recovery.
+However, the anguilliform profile exhibits slightly lower work-in, highlighting more efficient energy exchange in this segment by anguilliform profile.
+In contrast, the posterior region of the optimal profile demonstrates a substantial increase in energy recovery and a decrease in work-in relative to the anguilliform profile.
 This highlights the posterior segment as a key contributor to energy reutilization and overall propulsive efficiency in the optimal profile.
 Thus, the optimal profile emerges as an efficient swimmer by leveraging reduced mechanical effort in the anterior region and enhanced energy recovery in the posterior region, collectively contributing to its superior propulsive performance.